Ekstazi/websocket-stream-client-amphp/README.md

 /** @var Stream $stream */
 $stream = yield $connector->connect($request, ConnectionFactory::MODE_BINARY, Options::createClientDefault()->withoutHeartbeat());
 ```
-## set default options to all connections
+## Set default options to all connections
 The default options can be overridden as shown in above example
 ```php
 use Amp\Websocket\Options;